kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 	- e.g: user type "a", we need to track every node with "a" and find the hit_count, with O(26^n)
 	- very slow
 ### how to improve
-- instead of just storing the hit_count of exact ending char node
+- instead of just storing the hit_count of exact ending char node, we can store a collection of key as words and value as hit_count in every char node if they're in the middle of the wording path
+- e.g
+	- "a" -> [{adidas: 7b},{airbnb:3b},{amazon: 20b},{apple: 15b},...]
+	- "a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNDEwNzcxMCwyNjg4MTUxOTEsMTg3Nz
-IyMDgwNywtMTMzMjU0OTkxMCwtNzEzODg3OTEzLDIxMDg4ODcy
-MjgsODQ4MDg4MzIwXX0=
+eyJoaXN0b3J5IjpbMTA5NDEyNjQ5LDI2ODgxNTE5MSwxODc3Mj
+IwODA3LC0xMzMyNTQ5OTEwLC03MTM4ODc5MTMsMjEwODg4NzIy
+OCw4NDgwODgzMjBdfQ==
 -->